 And a survey of Wall Street firms that deal with the Fed showed primary dealers saw a 45 percent chance the central bank will wait until mid-2014 before it raises rates.
+[ID:nL1E8C45XB]

-The big danger now is that the rate of improvement in labour market conditions will be much faster than the Fed expects, forcing (it) to re-evaluate medium-term inflation risks this year rather than in 2013, he wrote in a note to clients.
+The big danger now is that the rate of improvement in labor market conditions will be much faster than the Fed expects, forcing (it) to re-evaluate medium-term inflation risks this year rather than in 2013, he wrote in a note to clients.

 (Additional reporting by Ryan Vlastelica, Richard Leong, Ellen Freilich; Editing by Leslie Adler)